 Irritable Bowel Syndrome (IBS) is a condition that causes millions of Americans to suffer with intestinal cramping, bloating, gas, constipation and/or diarrhea.
-It affects women twice as often as men.
+And it affects women twice as often as men.
 Some women with IBS have constipation that can persist for days, weeks, or even months.
 Others have frequent loose stools.
 Alternating bouts of constipation and diarrhea are super common, and sometimes people with IBS have a crampy urge to have a bowel movement, but nothing happens.
-Many women patients have sent me photos of themselves looking 5-7 months pregnant – when they are not pregnant at all; it’s due to bloating after a meal and has caused them substantial social embarrassment.
+Many women patients have sent me photos of themselves looking 5-7 months pregnant – when they are not pregnant at all; it's due to bloating after a meal and has caused them substantial social embarrassment.
+Some of my patients have had such significant problems with gas or loose stools that they are anxious about social events, and what should be normal activities like going grocery shopping or having to travel any more than short distances for fear of needing a bathroom quickly.

 The Why and When of IBS Symptoms

 About half of all women experience regular digestive discomfort, and IBS is so common that fully 30% of all referrals to a gastroenterologist are for IBS symptoms.
 In the past, before IBS was a recognized condition, women have been told that the problem was basically psychological (are we ever going to stop telling people it’s all in their heads just because stress can be a trigger?).
-It is now known that people with IBS have greater sensitivity in the nerves and muscle fibers in their intestines than those who don’t have it.
+It's now known that people with IBS actually have greater sensitivity in the nerves and muscle fibers in their intestines than those who don’t have it.
 This means they are more reactive to a variety of stimuli including certain foods, chemicals we produce under stress, and hormones.
 In some women, this may be hardwired genetically, but in many, if not most, it may be acquired due to a variety of factors we're gonna' talk about here.

 IBS symptoms may occur just situationally, for example, before a major exam, job interview, date, or public speaking engagement, or they can occur regularly, making you uncomfortable, or even downright miserable, many times each day, though most people with IBS struggle with it regularly even without major obvious emotional triggers.

 Most, though not all, IBS sufferers report that their symptoms occur or are worse after a meal.
 Many women report that symptoms are worse just before the start of their periods.
-Some of my patients have had such significant problems with gas or loose stools that they are anxious about social events, and what should be normal activities like going grocery shopping or having to travel any more than short distances for fear of needing a bathroom quickly.
+And IBS is definitely associated with endometriosis – so much so that endometriosis is often overlooked and instead solely the IBS diagnosis gets made.

 Conventional treatments include a variety of medications from antispasmodics to reduce cramping, to laxatives to control constipation, to antidepressants and anti-anxiety medications to control mood.
 These all provide symptomatic relief but do not get to the root causes, meaning the underlying factors that lead to the gut hypersensitivity or irritability.